EvanForsythe/ERCnet/README.md

 What Network_analyses.py does:
 * Filter the ERC results to retain only the 'significant' correlations.
-   * The user uses the -m argument to choose which branch lengths should be used for correlation analyses
+   * The user sets the -m argument to choose which branch lengths should be used for correlation analyses
-   * The user uses the -f argument to choose whether to use the p-value or R-squared value
+   * The user sets the -p and -r arugments to set the cutoff values for p-value and R-squared, respectively
-   * The user uses the -c argument to choose what cutoff value to use.
-Note that -f=pval means lower values are more stringent whereas -f=R2 means higher values are more stringent.
+   * The -c argument is used to set which correlation statitic(s) is/are used. "kendall" referred to Kendall's Tau. "all" means an ERC comparison needs to pass the -p and -r cutoffs from all three statistics in order to be counted as an ERC hit.
 * Generate a network diagram from ERC results
    * Nodes represent genes
-   * edges represent significant ERC correlation between genes
+   * Edges represent significant ERC correlation between genes
 * Cluster communities of connected genes
    * Clustering is a complicated task in graph theory.
 Currently we provide four different algorithms, which the user selects with the -y argument.
 * Extract gene names associated with communities